+Section 162 limits deductibility of trade or business expenses to those that are "ordinary and necessary."
 Section 162 allows a deduction only for expenses of "carrying on" a trade or business.
 Hence, the costs of searching for a business to purchase, pre-opening organization costs, etc. are not deductible. § 195.
 Taxpayer in such cases has no trade or business to "carry on."
 On the other hand, an existing business that incurs the same expenses to expand its business may deduct them.
-Whether an existing business is seeking merely to expand or to enter a new trade or business "depends on the facts and circumstances of each case."
+Whether an existing business is seeking merely to expand or to enter a new trade or business "depends on the facts and circumstances of each case."88